titlecuts/rpRunner/README.md

 ## Add-ons

-rpAgent is the foundation.
+rpRunner™ is the foundation.
 Additional modules available for advanced workflows:

 ### rpComfy (Private)
 ComfyUI workflow automation with: